 If your current or future career involves the growing areas of regulation, compliance, law, negotiations, human resources, law enforcement, or working with agencies, tribal governments or corporations, the Master of Legal Studies (MLS) degree will enhance your knowledge and effectiveness.

 Understand laws and regulations (without needing a law license), and advance your career and development prospects by obtaining legal and critical-thinking skills with the Master of Legal Studies degree.

-University of Arizona Law’s online MLS degree is a 30-unit, part-time or full-time (full-time available beginning fall 2018) program that provides a strong legal foundation.
+University of Arizona Law’s online MLS degree is a 30-unit, part-time or full-time program that provides a strong legal foundation.
 In addition to general legal studies, you may concentrate in:

 - Compliance and Legal Risk Management

 - Health Law and Policy

 - Indigenous Peoples Law and Policy

 Most concentrations are required to begin the degree with five core courses:

 REQUIRED CORE COURSES (15 UNITS - vary by concentration)

 - LAW 501 - Procedure (civil, criminal, and administrative procedure)